afreeorange/mock-api/README.md

 The API
 -------

 Always replies with an `application/json` content-type and has just two endpoints.

 Run with `yarn serve`.
 To enable live-reloading for any reason, run `yarn watch`.
-Go to [`http://localhost:3000`](http://localhost:3000).
+Go to [`http://localhost:3000`](http://localhost:3000) (or set an environment variable `PORT` to whatever you'd like.)

 ### GET `/fields`